m1el/m1el.github.io/coding-sewer-tales/002-def-decrypt_password.md

 - The encryption of `"foo"` and `"far"` has the same byte in the ciphertext corresponding to `f`
 - The encryption of `"bar"` and `"far"` has different bytes in the ciphertext corresponding to `a` and `r`.

-Beause of constant key and IV, and the fact that the first byte can show us if the prefix is correct, we can recover the password, by guessing one byte at a time.
+Because of the constant key and IV, and the fact that the first byte can show us if the prefix is correct, we can recover the password, by guessing one byte at a time.

 (Note for an observant reader: the schema I'm using can be broken using XOR on the current byte, instead of brute forcing all 256 values.
 I don't know if it's possible on the original code.)